Press enter to skip the top menu

 Lines 2 to 5 consist of an if..else construct.
 This construct tests the value of the parameter and if it is less than 500 the value of the local variable tax is calculated in line 3, otherwise the value of tax is calculated at line5.

 The variable tax has been created inside the function calculateGross() and is therefore only visible inside the body of the function.
-This type of a variable is referred to as a local variable.
+This type of variable is referred to as a local variable.

 Since the variable tax is local to the function calculateGross() it cannot be seen by the main programme and if we need to get the value stored variable back to the main programme we have to use the keyword return to do so.